pitiqui/Ace/PLUGINS.md

 Gives champion select a different, fancier current champion layout.

-## recently-played v1.0.0 (disabled by default)
+## recently-played v2.0.0 (disabled by default)

-Adds a recently played tab that allows you to see and invite anyone you recently played with.
+Adds a recent summoners group in your friends list that allows you to view, invite and add anyone you recently played with.

-## easy-queue-dodge v1.0.0 (disabled by default)
+## easy-queue-dodge v2.0.0 (disabled by default)

-Adds a button to champ select to dodge without closing the entire client.
+Adds a quit button to champ select to easily dodge (LP loss and leaving restrictions will still apply)

+## easy-queue-accept v2.0.0 (disabled by default)

+Allows you to press the enter key to accept queue ready check.

+## practice-tool-extra-bots v2.0.0 (disabled by default)

+Allows you to add extra bots to the pracitce tool lobby.

+## appear-mobile v2.0.0

+Allows you to hide your status in the social options menu.

+## chat-commands v2.0.0

+Adds chat commands to messaging, prefixed by forward-slash.